ivyanneh/ecommerce/README.md

 ## Overview

+This project is for Question 1 of the CAT2.
 This project is a simple e-commerce system built using Django.
 It includes models for `Customer` and `Order` with a one-to-many relationship where each customer can place multiple orders. i have written a summary of what i did.

 ## Features